-Maize and Sorghum are used to majority of the Grains product.
-Tiger Brands is depandant on Maize and Sorghum.
+Maize and Sorghum are used for the majority of the Grains products e.g. Bread, Flour, Baking Pre-Mixes, Pasta, Cereals and the Breakfast portfolio.
+Tiger Brands is highly dependent on Maize and Sorghum for the Grains Division product categories.